arahulina/da_project/README.md

 ## Conclusion
 This Earthquake Data Analysis app provides a powerful tool for visualizing and exploring global earthquake data, fostering insights into their distribution, yearly trends, and factors influencing tsunami occurrences.
 We hope this platform offers valuable perspectives for both educational and research purposes in seismology and disaster preparedness.

----

-This version is more detailed and provides a logical flow for users and developers alike, while also improving readability and enhancing the description of each feature.